SecondeJK/personal/Devplan.md

 ### 8. PHP Mentoring ###

 Probably the biggest goal of the list - acquire a PHP mentor that's right for me, who I can give something back to.
-There is much to say about being laughed at in your own office for wanting to network.
-I want to competently master these concepts, and with no platform to discuss problems in day to day life, I really must turn to mentoring.
+I want to competently master the concepts listed, and with no platform to discuss problems in day to day life, I really must turn to mentoring.

 ### 9. Open Source Contribution ###